Updated May 26, 2020

 How many e-tickets will I be able to reserve once e-ticket distribution is rescheduled?

 The number of e-tickets each graduating student may reserve will be determined based on the number of graduates.
 The number of e-tickets will be available five weeks prior to the scheduled ceremony.

 If I am unable to attend the rescheduled ceremony, can I attend a future UNC Charlotte Commencement Ceremony?

 The University is continuing to evaluate the implications of postponing the May 2020 Commencement ceremonies, and the options that students will have to participate in.
 Please continue to monitor your UNC Charlotte email address and the commencement website for more information.

-Even if the commencement ceremonies are postponed to a later date beyond May, when will my degree be awarded as it will be reflected on my diploma?
+Even though the commencement ceremonies were postponed to a later date beyond May, when will my degree be awarded as it will be reflected on my diploma?

 Degrees will be awarded at the end of the term.
 Diplomas will be mailed to graduates six to eight weeks after the end of the semester to the diploma address provided on the application for degree.
 To change the address to which the diploma should be mailed, go online through my.uncc.edu, select the Personal Information menu, then select Update Address(es) and Phone(s), and then select "Diploma" for the "Type of Address."